Eric Estorick: Art collecting and dealing

 In the aftermath of World War II, twentieth-century European art could be bought very cheaply and Estorick bought works by many artists including Picasso, Braque, Gris and Léger.
 The price of modern Italian paintings was particularly low because of the taint of Fascism; Estorick bought heavily and became friends with several artists.

 Estorick started art dealing in the early 1950s, initially by buying work by well-known European artists and selling it in Hollywood.
 Anne Douglas (Kirk Douglas's wife) became his business partner and his customers included Tony Curtis and Burt Lancaster.
-In 1960 Estorick opened the Grosvenor Gallery in London, which became the centre of his business as an art dealer.
+In 1960 Estorick opened the new Grosvenor Gallery in London (unrelated to the Grosvenor Gallery of the 1880s), which became the centre of his business as an art dealer.

 Estorick lent work for temporary exhibitions at several public galleries, including all the works for an exhibition of Italian art the Tate Gallery in 1956.
 In 1963, Estorick lent several paintings for the filming of Carl Foreman's The Victors.
 The Vlaminck and Braque paintings seen in the film are the real thing.
 Eric Estorick is credited in the film as art consultant.

 Before the fall of Communism Estorick made several visits to the Soviet Union to buy artwork, negotiating export permits from the Soviet Ministry of Culture.

 In 1967, Estorick met Erté in Paris.
 Estorick became his exclusive world agent, creating business worth $100 million annually.